Lunar regolith: Physical properties

 Due to a myriad of meteorite impacts (with speeds in the range of 20 km/s), the lunar surface is covered with a thin layer of dust.
 The dust is electrically charged and sticks to any surface with which it comes in contact.

 The density of lunar regolith is about 1.5 g/cm^{3} and increases with depth.

 Other factors which may affect the properties of lunar regolith include large temperature differentials, the presence of a hard vacuum, and the absence of a significant lunar magnetic field, thereby allowing charged solar wind particles to continuously hit the surface of the Moon.

+Chemical constituents

+98-99% of the composition of lunar rocks and soil consists of seven elements: Oxygen (41-45%), silicon (Si), aluminum (Al), calcium (Ca), iron (Fe), magnesium (Mg), and titanium (Ti).
+Nearly all of the remaining 1-2% is manganese (Mn), sodium (Na), potassium (K), and phosphorus (P).